Submodularity in conic quadratic mixed 0-1 optimization

 \subsection{Outline}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:applications} we discuss applications in which sets $H_X$ and $R_X$ arise naturally.
-In Section~\ref{sec:binary} we review the existing results for $H_B$ and $H_C$.
-In Section~\ref{sec:unbounded} we show that a nonlinear generalization of the polymatroid inequalities is sufficient to describe the convex hull of $H_D$.
-In Section~\ref{sec:bounded} we study the bounded set $H_C$, give an explicit convex hull description for the case $n=m=1$, and propose strong valid inequalities for the general case.
+In Section~\ref{sec:binary} we review the existing results for $H_\B$ and $H_\G$.
+In Section~\ref{sec:unbounded} we show that a nonlinear generalization of the polymatroid inequalities is sufficient to describe the convex hull of $H_\D$.
+In Section~\ref{sec:bounded} we study the bounded set $H_\G$, give an explicit convex hull description for the case $n=m=1$, and propose strong valid inequalities for the general case.
 In Section~\ref{sec:constrained} we describe a strengthening procedure for the nonlinear polymatroid inequalities for any mixed-integer set $X$; the approach generalizes the lifting method of \cite{Yu2015} for the pure-binary cardinality constrained case.
+In Section~\ref{sec:compcons} we discuss the implementation of the proposed inequalities using off-the-shelf conic quadratic solvers.
 In Section~\ref{sec:computational} we test the effectiveness of the proposed inequalities for a variety of problems discussed in Section~\ref{sec:applications}.
 Section~\ref{sec:conclusions} concludes the paper.